-Ok, trust me I know we are a long ways out from deer season 2014 but, if you’re as crazy a hunter as myself you are wanting to get back in the field already.
-I’ve heard lots of mixed reports about 2013 season and seems like some people struggled to drop the tines and fill the freezer.
-I was fortunate enough to have a very successful season last year and I know I owe it to my spring scouting and land management.
-Remember there is always something you can do to improve your chances of closing the deal even when you are nearly a year away.
+Ok, so I know we are a long ways out from deer season 2015.
+But if you’re as crazy a hunter as myself, then I know you are wanting to get back in the field already, just as I am.
+I’ve heard lots of mixed reports about 2014 season, and it seems like some people struggled to drop the tines and fill the freezer.
+I was fortunate enough to have a very successful season last year, and I owe it to my spring scouting and land management.
+Remember there is always something you can do to improve your chances of closing the deal, even when you are nine months away.

-Scouting means a lot of work and plenty of time and energy, so be ready and be prepared.
-I cannot emphasize enough the importance of walking your property or land you’ll be hunting as soon as you can after the winter.
-After deer season closes I like to get out of my woods and fields as quick as possible to let them use my land as refuge during the season, and winter months.
-I find that come spring time I am holding more deer to establish summer eating habits and bedding areas for the upcoming year.
-Yes, I also follow the sanctuary theory which I will discuss in an upcoming land management blog.
+Scouting means a lot of work and plenty of time and energy, so be ready and come prepared.
+First things first: once deer season closes, I like to get out of my woods and fields as quickly as possible to let them use my land as refuge during the long winter months.
+By leaving them undisturbed, I find that come spring time I am holding more deer to establish summer eating habits and bedding areas for the upcoming year.
+And yes, I also follow the sanctuary theory which I will discuss in an upcoming land management blog.

-Walking the land and I mean not just strolling your usual paths or points of easy access, is required for good scouting.
-Cover the land- I mean grid that property!
-You never can be sure of what has happened from winter and spring storms, maybe a predator(s) presence has caused paths and beds to move.
-Trees might have fallen, rivers and creek banks might have shifted all of which is creating new routes and pinches.
+Now that spring has arrived, the importance of walking the land you’ll be hunting this fall cannot be emphasized enough.
+Walking the land is required for good scouting.
+You need to cover the land- I mean really grid that property!
+You can never be sure of what has happened from winter and spring storms, and there’s always a chance that a predator’s presence has caused paths and beds to move.
+Trees might have fallen, and rivers and creek banks might have shifted, all of which is creating new routes and pinches.
 If you can get out in the snow, you can easily find paths and high traffic areas.
-A hard frost works great in the woods as the leaves will turn up showing you there highways and makes for identifying their bedding areas easy.
-Covering the land for scouting is best done during the spring times when frost is still settling at night.
-This means that bugs and undergrowth won’t be in the way of your scouting, which provides for easy indicators when tracking as well as scouting.
+A hard frost works great in the woods too, as the leaves will turn up for easy identification of deer highways and bedding areas.
+Frost also means means that bugs and undergrowth won’t be in the way of your scouting, which is always a plus!

-If you’re having a difficult time scouting or finding more critical evidence of scrapes and scratches for the rack hunters out there- slow your roll!
-I cannot begin to go over the importance of dropping to a knee, looking from all angles, also from different visual scanning speeds and focus fields.
-Stopping and adjusting your point of view/ocular focus area will show you what’s hiding right under your nose.
+If you’re having a difficult time scouting, the first thing you need to do is take a deep breath!
+I cannot stress enough the importance of dropping to a knee, looking at the land from all angles, and exploring new visual scanning speeds and focus fields.
+Stopping and adjusting your point of view/ocular focus area can often allow you to see what’s been hiding right under your nose.

-What’s your favorite way to scout your land?
+What are your tips and tricks for scouting this spring?
 Let me know in the comment box below!